 - Diagnosis: Arts therapists may use creative assessments to help diagnose mental health conditions, such as depression or anxiety.

 - Rehabilitation: Arts therapists may work with individuals who have experienced trauma, injury, or illness to help them regain physical and emotional functioning through creative activities.

 - Support: Arts therapists may provide emotional support and guidance to individuals who are struggling with difficult life circumstances, such as grief or loss.

 Overall, arts therapists aim to help individuals achieve greater self-awareness, enhance their well-being, and improve their quality of life through the use of creative processes.

 In order to practise and use the recognised title AThR (registered arts therapist), the following requirements must be met:

-Professional membership of Australian and New Zealand Arts Therapy Association (ANZATA)
+- Professional membership of The Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA)

 - Complete continuing professional development and work under a code of ethics